RishiGC25/PythonExercises_And_PracticeProblems/README.md

  with three clients, i.e., (Harry, Rohan, Hammad).
 For each client, you have to design their exercise and diet plan.

 Instructions:
-Create a food log file for each client
-Create an exercise log file for each client.
+Create a food log file and an exercise log file for each client.
 Ask the user whether they want to log or retrieve client data.
 Write a function that takes the user input of the client's name.
 After the client's name is entered, it will display a message as "What you want to log- Diet or Exercise".